liferay/liferay-docs/devGuide/en/chapters/09-frameworks.markdown

 Here are the main functionalities that you will be able to reuse thanks to the asset framework:

--   Associate tags to custom content types (new tags will be created automatically when the author assigns them to the content).
+-   Associate tags to custom content types (new tags will be created automatically when the author assigns them to the content)

 -   Associate categories to custom content types (authors will only be allowed to select from predefined categories within several predefined vocabularies)